Foryth History, Family Crest & Coats of Arms

 Early History of the Foryth family

 This web page shows only a small excerpt of our Foryth research.
-Another 195 words (14 lines of text) covering the years 1270, 1379, 1610, 1676, 1659 and 1660 are included under the topic Early Foryth History in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) covering the years 1270, 1379, 1610, 1676, 1659 and 1660 are included under the topic Early Foryth History in all our PDF Extended History products and printed products wherever possible.

 Foryth Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Foryth have been found, including Forth, Forthe, Fourth, Fourthe, Forith, Foryth and many more.

 Early Notables of the Foryth family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Foryth Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Foryth Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Foryth family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Foryth, or a variant listed above: John Forth landed in Virginia in 1623; and George Forth purchased land in Virginia in 1635; followed by Jennett in 1651; Ann Forth settled in New York in 1820.

 - ^ Harrison, Henry, Surnames of the United Kingdom: A Concise Etymological Dictionary Baltimore: Geneological Publishing Company, 2013.
 Print